-Our Chief Executive Officer and Executive Vice Chairman each have been accorded employment agreements expiring on January 31, 2011 and 2010, respectively.
-Each employment agreement may be renewed for successive one year periods upon the mutual written consent of the company and the executive officer.
-Under the terms of these employment agreements, each of these officers is entitled to payment of an annual salary plus a bonus based upon attainment of performance goals determined by our Compensation Committee, to participate in our employee benefit plans and receive options to purchase shares of our common stock.
+Our Chairman has been accorded an employment agreement expiring on January 31, 2011.
+This employment agreement may be renewed for successive one year periods upon the mutual written consent of the company and our Chairman.
+Under the terms of this employment agreement, this officer is entitled to payment of an annual salary plus a bonus based upon attainment of performance goals determined by our Compensation Committee, to participate in our employee benefit plans and receive options to purchase shares of our common stock.
 In the event that we terminate the executive officer's employment other than for cause or we do not renew the employment agreement when it expires, we are obligated to pay the executive officer severance in an amount equal to the executive officer's annual base salary.
-Under these employment agreements, the executive agreed to a confidentiality agreement as well as not to compete with the Company for period of one year following the termination of the agreement and not to solicit our employees to work for anyone else for a period of two years following the termination of the agreement.
+Under this employment agreement, the executive agreed to a confidentiality agreement as well as not to compete with the company for period of one year following the termination of the agreement and not to solicit our employees to work for anyone else for a period of two years following the termination of the agreement.